 Oversight maintains a permanent, tamper-proof audit log that automatically documents the steps taken to resolve issues.
 This ensures you can effectively address anti-bribery and corruption risks.

 Oversight’s library of FCPA analytics takes a risk-based approach to identify anomalies that may suggest FCPA concerns.
 With built-in workflows, any actions taken during the review and resolution of potential FCPA violations are recorded automatically.
 Because these workflows are retained indefinitely, the records provide a defensible audit trail demonstrating that there is continuous monitoring of all business transactions.

 Oversight can operationalize FCPA compliance efforts to monitor your travel, entertainment, and payables at an affordable price point, and a timeframe that is achievable.
 While there is no guarantee that you will be able to prevent bad actors from circumventing controls, with Oversight you can have a best practice approach to identify possible FCPA violations in travel, entertainment, and payables.

-One final thought I’ll put out there for you to consider - identifying corruption and bribery can be a daunting task but is the risk of reputational damages, hefty fines, or imprisonment for failing to do your due diligence worth it?
+One final thought - identifying corruption and bribery can be a daunting task but is the risk of reputational damages, hefty fines, or imprisonment for failing to do your due diligence worth it?
 Oversight uses AI and automation to reduce the risk of a potential FCPA violation so you can sleep better at night, making it well worth the investment.